jefersonf/federated-ensemble-based-learning/README.md

 `--epochs` | Client training epochs | 5
 `--clients` | Number of participating clients/nodes.
 For configurations with more than seven clients (ie `--clients > 7`) model types will repeat.  | 3
 `--data-path` | Path to training data |
-`--data-split` | Train/Validation/Test data split | 0.8, 0.1, and 0.1, respectively
+`--data-split` | Train/Validation/Test data split | 0.7, 0.1, and 0.2, respectively
-`--dirichlet-alpha` | Alpha value of Dirichlet distribution of training data | 10 `--target-feature` | Target feature name to predict | `--data_distrib_mode` | Data distribution mode over rounds | uniform `--fedavg` | Sets Federated Averaging Algorithm (FedAvg) | Ensemble-based Learning mode `--model_type` | Define which NN model will be used for federated task | A `--lr` | learning rate for optimizer function | 0.01
+`--dirichlet-alpha` | Alpha value of Dirichlet distribution of training data | 1 `--target-feature` | Target feature name to predict | `--uniform` | Data distribution mode over rounds.
+If not set the distribution could be unbalanced according to input data distribution.
+(Warning!
+As we apply underfitting of data this can compromise the execution of training as it may not guarantee enough data to be distributed among the defined number of clients). | False
+`--fedavg` | Sets Federated Averaging Algorithm (FedAvg) | Ensemble-based Learning mode `--model_type` | Define which NN model will be used for federated task | A `--lr` | learning rate for optimizer function | 0.01